liferay/liferay-frontend-projects/projects/npm-tools/packages/js-insights/README.md

 Either:

--   Install globally: `yarn global add liferay-js-insights`; or:
+-   Install globally: `yarn global add @liferay/js-insights`; or:
--   Use the latest without installing: `npx liferay-js-insights` (see below for usage).
+-   Use the latest without installing: `npx @liferay/js-insights` (see below for usage).

 ## Usage